markhannon/zimi-integration/README.md

 ## HACS

-This HACS repo will only be updated occasionally as the Zimi integration is scheduled for release in the HA core in June of 2025.
+This HACS repo will only be updated occasionally as the Zimi integration is included in HA Core Version 2025.6.1 and later.

 ## Supported devices